 Phantasm, an award-winning consort of viols, was founded in 1994 by Laurence Dreyfus and has become recognized as the most exciting viol consort active on the world scene today.

 Phantasm, an award-winning consort of viols, was founded in 1994 by Laurence Dreyfus and has become recognized as the most exciting viol consort active on the world scene today.
-The ensemble catapulted into international prominence when its debut recording of works by Henry Purcell won a Gramophone Award for the Best Baroque Instrumental Recording of 1997 and quickly set a new standard for consort playing internationally both in the depth of its interpretations and its commitment to flawless string technique.
-The winner of three Gramophone Awards and other prominent citations, the consort has travelled the world over, performing on concert series and in festivals throughout Europe and the Americas as well as Asia and the Pacific.
+The ensemble catapulted into international prominence when its debut recording of works by Henry Purcell won a Gramophone Award for the Best Baroque Instrumental Recording of 1997.
+It has since won two further Gramophone Awards, for Orlando Gibbons in 2004 and John Dowland’s Lachrimae in 2017.

-Phantasm’s performances and recordings have garnered steady praise with critics singling out their ‘intensity and homogeneity of tone’ and their ‘acuity to the music’s ever-active emotional flux’.
-In 2017 the players were honoured with both the Gramophone Award for Early Music and the Diapason d’or de l’année bestowed for their album of John Dowland’s Lachrimae (Linn CKD 527).
+Phantasm’s recordings have garnered steady praise with critics singling out their ‘intensity and homogeneity of tone’ and their ‘acuity to the music’s ever-active emotional flux’.
+The ensemble was awarded a Diapason d’or de l’année for Dowland’s Lachrimae (2017) and a Diapason d’or for Byrd’s Complete Consort Music (2011).